Broughton, Vale of Glamorgan

-Broughton is a small village in the western part of the Vale of Glamorgan, southeast Wales.
+Broughton (Brychdwn) is a small village in the western part of the Vale of Glamorgan, southeast Wales.
 It lies just northeast of Monknash and south of Wick.
 It contains a building known as "The Malthouse", now converted into flats.
 The village has extensive remains of a grange of the former Cistercian Neath Abbey including a dove cote and tithe barn.